When I was back in college and experimenting with various side hustles, making 50 dollars a day seemed like an absolutely impossible task.

 Working as an Amazon delivery driver through Amazon Flex is another realistic way to make $50 a day quickly.

 Amazon has a constant need for delivery workers to meet demand.
-If you want a relatively flexible side hustle and don’t mind driving, this option isn’t too shabby.
+If you want a relatively flexible gig app and don’t mind driving, this option isn’t too shabby.

 Here’s how Amazon Flex works:

-Get To Work – Set your available work times and start scheduling shifts.
+- Get To Work – Set your available work times and start scheduling Amazon Flex blocks.

 You keep 100% of the tips you make, and Amazon Flex processes payments every Tuesday and Friday via direct deposit.